Baltimore Monuments :

 Esskay Park

-Believed to have been in a small park near the Esskay Meat Company building in East Baltimore City.
-Sorry for the fuzzy picture,but at this point, it's all I can find.
+Believed to have been in a small park near the Esskay Meat Company building in East Baltimore City, and the building was torn down a few years back.
+Sorry for the fuzzy picture, but at this point, it's all I can find.
 I am looking for more details, and a better picture.
 The monument was put up by Esskay in honor of those employees who fought in World War II and lost their lives.

-The World War II Monument located on the corner of Edison Highway and Monument Street , in East Baltimore.
+The World War II Monument located on the corner of Edison Highway and t Street , in East Baltimore.
 The monument can be found by the flag pole next to it.

 forgotten Wolfe Street WW2 monument Baltimore